hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513379v2-thinkless-llm-learns-when-to-think.md

 ---
 layout: default
-title: Thinkless: LLM Learns When to Think
+title: "Thinkless: LLM Learns When to Think"
 ---

 # Thinkless: LLM Learns When to Think